cszach/Raydiance/README.md

 [blog]: https://cszach.github.io/Raydiance/

-This is hopefully will be my long-term ray tracing software project.
+This hopefully will be my long-term ray tracing software project.
 I will keep adding features to the ray tracer as I learn and discover ray tracing techniques.